Saturday, October 5, 2019

 NC Choices, an initiative of the Center for Environmental Farming Systems in collaboration with NC Cooperative Extension, promotes sustainable food systems through the advancement of the local, niche and pasture-based meat supply chain in North Carolina.
 NC Choices provides information, technical assistance, educational programming and networking opportunities for farmers, extension agents, meat processors, buyers, distributors and consumers.

-The NC Choices Carolina Meat Conference is hosted by and fundraising activities operated under the auspices of The North Carolina Agricultural Foundation, Inc., a 501(c)3, non-profit, tax id 56-6049304.
+The NC Choices Carolina Meat Conference fundraising activities are operated under the auspices of The North Carolina Agricultural Foundation, Inc., a 501(c)3, non-profit, tax id 56-6049304.

 Women Working in the Meat Business

-NC Choices also founded Women Working in the Meat Business, or Women in Meat for short.
+NC Choices founded Women Working in the Meat Business in 2013, or Women in Meat for short.
 This conference originated in response to industry need, with the goal of supporting the growth of existing and emerging women-led meat businesses by tackling barriers women face in the meat industry.
 The conference offers targeted production-to-marketing training for women meat professionals.

 To maximize resources and provide more networking opportunities all in one location, NC Choices is merging women focused programming with the Carolina Meat Conference.
 By leveraging speakers and training at NC Choices’ largest event of the year, women have access to a wider network of top business professionals and innovators across the supply chain while also building a network of female leaders through the addition of women-only networking sessions.
-Stay tuned to the 2019 Carolina Meat Conference schedule for more details!
+Scholarship and leadership opportunities will be made available to female entrepreneurs so stay tuned for more details surrounding the 2019 Carolina Meat Conference!

 A Growing Movement...